mrowrpurr/Mrowr-Purr-SKSE-Template/README.md

 Sometimes CommonLibSSE/CommonLibVR don't work with the latest versions of public packages, so - to ensure this project tempalte **always compiles** - I have submodules for `vcpkg` for each version of Skyrim pinned to a specific version.

+> _This is a temporary solution.
+I will switch to requiring specific versions of vcpkgs.
+For my forks, I will switch to providing them via my vcpkg repo._

 To update `vcpkg` for any version of Skyrim:

 ```